BenjaminCarrel/Low-rank-Parareal/README.md

 ## Installation

+The following instructions worked as of 7th March 2022.
-Clone this folder in your computer.
+First, clone this folder in your computer.

 ### Conda